cvele/playnite_web_mqtt/readme.md

 ## Features

 - **Game Discovery**: Automatically create switches for games discovered via Playnite's MQTT topics.
-- **Game Control**: Control games by turning them on/off (starting/stopping games) and manage game installations (install/uninstall buttons not yet implemented).
+- **Game Control**: Control games by turning them on/off (starting/stopping games)
+- **User Defined Scripts**: Execute custom scripts before or after a game has started or stopped.
 - **Cover Images**: Automatically receive and display cover images for your games.
 - **Request Game Library**: Request the game library update from Playnite using a button entity.
 - **MQTT-based Communication**: Communicate with Playnite using MQTT to get updates about game states and covers.